pantyg/AKAI-MPK-249-midi-mapping/README.md

 # AKAI249
 Akai  249/261 mapping

-Full mapping of all, standard functionality*(Transport buttons,pads,mixer,arm,relative smooth knobs etc_) Daw Control Buttons left as Keystrokes
+All are mapped and working as they should (Transport buttons,pads,mixer,arm,relative smooth knobs etc_) Daw Control Buttons left as Keystrokes.

 Instructions: